-Understanding the distinction between consulting firm vs professional services firm is important for making informed decisions.
+Understanding the distinction between consulting and professional services firms is essential for making informed decisions.

 Consulting firms typically provide expert advice and strategic guidance to help businesses solve specific problems or improve performance.